 What to Expect at a Hearing Test

-You may feel uncomfortable about the possibility of a hearing evaluation, but you shouldn’t worry: a hearing test is pain free and non-invasive, and it’s a minor procedure from beginning to end.
-Hearing tests are designed to assess your sound perception and processing capabilities, as well as ability to recognise speech.
-If a hearing loss is identified, the test is also meant to determine the nature of hearing loss you have and the extent to which you are experiencing it.
+You may feel uncomfortable about the possibility of a hearing exam, but you shouldn't worry: a hearing test is pain free and non-invasive, and it's a minor procedure from beginning to end.
+Hearing exams are designed to assess your sound perception and processing capabilities, as well as ability to recognize speech.
+If a hearing loss is identified, the hearing test is also meant to determine the nature of hearing loss you have and the extent to which you are experiencing it.

-Here’s what you can expect from a hearing test with us.
+Here’s what you can expect from a hearing exam with us.

 1. A consultation

 When you first arrive, you’ll be greeted warmly by one of our members of staff for a consultation.
 We will explore your medical history, medicine, and conditions that may have impacted your hearing over the years.
 It is also necessary to let us know if you have recently suffered from exposure to loud noises.
 Some causes of hearing loss include medication, loud noise exposure, and even the common cold.
 We might also discuss your lifestyle such as your daily schedule, physical activities and work details.
 The information you provide will prove useful in diagnosing the exact cause and nature of any hearing loss you may have.